X. laevis bone marrow-derived mast cells possess classical mast cell cytology and transcriptional profiles.

 Enriching frog cutaneous mast cells lowers Bd loads.

 Representative images of SE stained (A) control and (B) mast cell-enriched skin 12 hpi.
 (C) We confirmed the enriched population was composed of mono-morphonuclear cells.
 (D) Mast cell enrichment was optimized across several time points by quantifying SE-positive cells per field of view under 40x magnification.
 Results represent means ± SEM from 3 animals per time point (2 experimental repeats).
-(E) Mast cell-enriched and control dorsal skins were collected from X. laevis 7- and 21-dpi.
-Bd loads are represented as the number of zoospore genomic equivalents (GE) x 104 per μl of total input DNA.
+(E) Mast cell-enriched and control dorsal skins were collected from X. laevis 10- and 21-dpi.
+Bd loads are represented as the number of zoospore genomic equivalents (GE) × 105 per μl of total input DNA.
 Time points were analyzed independently.
 Results represent means ± SEM from 7 animals per experimental group (N=7).
 Asterisks indicate significance: p < 0.05 by (D) one-way ANOVA with Tukey post-hoc analysis or (E) Student’s t-test.

-Consequences of cutaneous mast cell and neutrophil enrichment.
+Consequences of cutaneous mast cell enrichment.

 (A) RNAseq analysis of skin tissue from control (r-ctrl) or mast cell-enriched (rSCF) Bd-infected X. laevis at 21 dpi.
-Heat map of the top 30 DEGs, numbers matched to colors represent log2 fold change in expression.
-(B & C) Representative images of control and mast cell-enriched, Bd-infected skins, 21 dpi, demonstrating differences in epidermal thickening.
-(D & E) Representative images of control (r-ctrl) and neutrophil-enriched (rCSF3) skins collected 12 hpi demonstrating differences in epidermal thickening.
-(F) Kinetics of neutrophil enrichment following subcutaneous rCSF3 administration.
-Results are means + SEM of SE-positive cells per field of view from 4 animals per time point (N=4).
-(G) Bd loads from control and neutrophil-enriched skin tissue 7 dpi, (N=6).
-Asterisks indicate significance: p < 0.05 by (F) one-way ANOVA with Tukey post-hoc analysis or (G) Student’s t-test.
+Heat map of the top 30 DEGs, numbers matched to colors represent log2 fold change in expression, N = 4 r-ctrl-treated, Bd-infected and 4 rSCF-treated, Bd-infected skin samples.
+(B & C) Representative images of control and mast cell-enriched, Bd-infected skins, 21 dpi, demonstrating differences in epidermal thickening and mucus gland filling.
+Mucin content was visualized in cutaneous mucus glands with Alcian Blue/PAS stain.
+Mucus glands are denoted by ‘m’, and epithelia are denoted by ‘Ep’.
+ImageJ software was used to determine the means + SEM of (D) skin epithelial thickness and (E) percent mucus gland filling (N=6).
+Asterisks indicate significance: p < 0.05 by one-way ANOVA with Tukey post-hoc analysis.

 Control (r-ctrl-injected) or mast cell-enriched (rSCF-injected) X. laevis were mock-infected or challenged with Bd for 21 days.
-Mucin content was examined in cutaneous mucus glands with Alcian Blue/PAS stain.
-Representative images of Bd-infected (A) control and (B) mast cell-enriched animals.
-Mucus glands are denoted by ‘m’, and epithelia are denoted by ‘Ep’.
-(C) ImageJ software was used to determine the proportion of positive mucin staining within each mucus gland.
-Results are mean + SEM percent positive mucin staining per mucus gland.
-Letters indicate group mean significance: p < 0.05 for treatment effects and interaction by two-way ANOVA.
-Skin tissue pieces from six individual frogs were used per treatment group (N=6).
-(D) Microbial phyla distribution across groups.
+(A) Microbial phyla distribution across groups.
 Low abundance phyla (< 5% relative abundance are not shown).
-10 dpi (E) community composition (Jaccard distances shown with 80% confidence ellipses) differed among all treatments.
-(F) Relative abundance of Bd-inhibitory bacteria and (G) bacterial richness were examined in control and mast cell enriched frogs, 10 days post Bd or mock challenge.
-Letters above bars in C, F and G indicate statistically different groups.
+At 10 dpi (B) community composition (Jaccard distances shown with 80% confidence ellipses) differed among all treatments.
+(C) Relative abundance of Bd-inhibitory bacteria and (D) bacterial richness were examined in control and mast cell enriched frogs, 10 days post Bd or mock challenge.
+Letters above bars indicate statistically different groups.

 List of primer sequences